v8lab/baudfs/docs/datanode.md

 BaudFS use [dep](https://github.com/golang/dep) for dependency management.

-All necessary third part dependencies have been define in `Gopkg.toml` under the project root.
+All necessary third part dependencies have been defined in `Gopkg.toml` under the project root.

 To install dependencies make sure [dep](https://github.com/golang/dep) have been installed and execute `dep` with `ensure` command at the `$GOPATH/github.com/tiglibs/baudfs`.